hire-us/hire-us/README.md

 What do we want:

 * Ideally we want to survive as a team.
 Distributed and remote
-* We're ready to join other company that might be interested in it
+* We're ready to join other companies that might be interested in it
 * We can work as contractors
 * If you're interested in some particular member - feel free to contact them directly.
 Everyone has no obligations and is available for hiring.